-Manuela knows a few people in the town who care about animals and would like to feed one or a few, but simply can't afford to, as pet food is prohibitively expensive in Turkey and high wages are very rare in that area.
-They have asked for Manuela's help, and thanks to her supporters, she is able to provide them with food to help the animals they look after to survive.
+Manuela and Serpil know a few people in the town who care about animals and would like to feed one or a few, but simply can't afford to, as pet food is prohibitively expensive in Turkey and high wages are very rare in that area.
+Each food sack is 21 euros.
+They have asked for Manuela's and Serpil's help, and thanks to supporters, they are able to provide them with food to help the animals they look after to survive.

 More significantly, Manuela spends hours every day walking a feeding circuit across the whole beach front of Avsallar and throughout the main town centre; she drags along a heavy trolley full of dry pet food and goes to feed the animals in their own territory to encourage them to stay safe.
-This is a daily occasion to check on the animals' health and post photos of them to our Facebook pageto keep supporters informed of how everyone is doing and perhaps find adopters for some lucky cats or dogs.
+Serpil has a bad leg, and uses an electric scooter, also heavily loaded with food and water.
+This is a daily occasion to check on the animals' health, and post photos of them to our Facebook page to keep supporters informed of how everyone is doing, and perhaps find adopters for some lucky cats or dogs.

-This is a heavy burden, not just in terms of weight (it can easily weigh 10 kg) but also in terms of cost, time and effort.
+This is a heavy burden, not just in terms of real weight, but also in terms of cost, time and effort.

-Feeding the animals usually costs up to $60 a day...
-Please consider making a donation to support Manuela's funds for food for the starving street animals.
+Feeding the animals usually costs more $70 a day...
+Please consider making a donation to support our funds for food for the starving street animals.